Michael A. Taylor Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.90 team ERA that ranks sixth across all league pitching staffs.
+- The Guardians' 3.88 team ERA ranks fifth across all MLB pitching staffs.

-- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (140 total, 1.1 per game).
+- Guardians pitchers combine to give up 142 home runs (1.1 per game), the fifth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.